Risk Management & Treatment > Menopause > Symptoms and Side Effects

 - family history of heart disease and genetic factors

-Research suggests that estrogen replacement therapy may protect against heart disease caused by early menopause.
+Research suggests that replacement therapy may protect against heart disease caused by early menopause.
 More research is needed to confirm these findings.
 Maintaining an ideal body weight, exercising, and avoiding smoking can also help protect from heart disease.

 For most people, heart disease is treated with medications.
 When heart disease is caught early, it is more treatable.
 It's important for post-menopausal people to have an annual physical exam and to report to their doctor any shortness of breath, abnormal heart rhythm, chest pains or other symptoms.